angrybacon/doomsday-wiki/markdown/articles/2020/03/12/a-pretty-mean-deck.md

 ---
 authors: Doishy
-title: A pretty mean deck or; "What is this new meme everyone is playing?"
+title: "Is the World Ending?" - A Pretty Mean Deck for 2020
 ---

 Hi everyone,